openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

   Set this to the URL where to view the log of the taskrun of the `PipelineRun`.
 This is shown when we post a result of the task breakdown to link to the logs of the taskrun.

-  The URL suports custom parameter on Repo CR and the standard parameters as described in the `custom-console-url-pr-details` setting and as well those added
+  The URL supports custom parameter on Repo CR and the standard parameters as described in the `custom-console-url-pr-details` setting and as well those added
   values: